Profit ≠ Success: Why a ‘Triple Bottom Line’ Shows the Full Picture

 1. People

 Are we showing up for our teams, our clients, and our communities?
-That might look like codifying ethical service standards, inclusive communication practices, or supporting local causes that you and your staff care about.
+That might look like developing an employee development program, implementing inclusive communication practices, or supporting local causes that you and your staff care about.

 2. Planet